15101538237ren/papers_collecting/README.md

 # papers_collecting
-Using python scraper to download all the NIPS and ICML papers from https://papers.nips.cc and http://proceedings.mlr.press
+Using python scraper to download all the NIPS(https://papers.nips.cc) and ICML(http://proceedings.mlr.press) papers.

 #### Usage for python 2: